 Persons with VAWA protections include survivors of domestic violence, dating violence, sexual assault, or stalking.
 Many survivors of domestic violence who are living in poverty are often forced to choose between staying in abusive relationships and becoming homeless.
 For many survivors, concerns over their ability to provide housing for themselves and their children are a significant reason for staying in or returning to an abusive relationship.
 Access to resources that increase economic stability are essential in rebuilding a life after abuse.
 Housing is a constant need for survivors of domestic violence.
 The National Network to End Domestic Violence reports 11,441 national requests for service on September 13, 2017, that could not be provided due to lack of resources.
-65% of those requests (7,416) were for housing (National Network to End Domestic Violence move to safety include physical protection services, legal protection for his or herself and any children involved, counseling, and employment assistance.
+65% of those requests (7,416) were for housing (National Network to End Domestic Violence, 2018a).
+Services which may help survivors of domestic violence move to safety include physical protection services, legal protection for his or herself and any children involved, counseling, and employment assistance.